Anax2i/anaxii__/wiki/Tournaments/oPHN/2022_catch/en.md

 - Players cannot nullify a beatmap under any circumstances
 - Players will be given 10 minutes to join the lobby, failing to show up will result to win by default(WBD).
 - The first 30 seconds of the match can be aborted by the referee if any unfortunate event happen in player's end such as sudden internet disconnections or blackout this is only allowed once in a match per player/participants and they will be given 3 minutes to get back in order to restart the round.
-- Players are allowed to join the 10 minutes before the scheduled match.
-- Players cannot nullify a beatmap under any circumstances
-- Players will be given 10 minutes to join the lobby, failing to show up will result to win by default(WBD).

 ### Qualifier guidelines